 How can I find out how my son or daughter is doing academically?

 UK universities are not permitted to release information about academic progress, attendance or anything else to any third party without that student's express consent.
 If you want to know how your son/daughter is doing at Leeds, all you can do is ask them.
-Students facing academic, social or personal issues can speak to their personal tutor or find out more about our support services
+Students facing academic, social or personal issues can speak to their personal tutor or find out more about our support services.

 What is freshers week?

 There will be a series of induction and welcome events in the first few weeks of each academic year.
 Fresher's week will include fairs, with a range of information available about societies and sports clubs, and chances to meet other students.
 We have more than 250 societies so there are plenty of opportunities for your son or daughter to try something new.
 Our students' union releases further information about activities in advance of freshers week.
-Students can keep an eye on the events calendar to find out more.
+Students can keep an eye on the Leeds University Union events calendar to find out more.

 Are there many opportunities for part-time work in Leeds?

-Joblink is an on-campus and online job centre which is part of the students union.
+Joblink is an on-campus and online job centre that is part of the students union.
 It can help students looking for part-time, temporary or voluntary work.
 The service is for members of Leeds University Union and recent graduates.

 How much part-time work would be advisable for a student alongside their studies?

-Joblinks part-time job advertisements usually indicate how many hours per week the student will be expected to work, with categories of one-to-ten hours, ten to 15 hours and 15-to-20 hours.
+Joblinks part-time job advertisements usually indicate how many hours per week the student will be expected to work, with categories of one-to-ten hours, ten to 15 hours and 15-20 hours.
 Individual students should take into account their workload and other commitments when deciding whether to take on a part-time job and how many hours they would like to work.